billvaglienti/ProtoGen/README.md

 - `verifyfile` : Optional attribute used to specify a module which receives both the init and verify functions (only if verification or initialization values exist for a member field).
 If `verifyfile` is omitted the init and verify functions are output in the normal file.
 As with other file attributes the verify file will be correctly appended if it is used multiple times.

-- `comparefile` : Optional attribute used to specify a c++ module that implements a comparison function.
+- `comparefile` : Optional attribute used to specify a file that implements a comparison function.
 The comparison functions compare the structure element by element and generate a human readable string report to indicate which elements are different.
-String handling is provided by Qt's QString (which is why this is a c++ module separate from the other output files).
+The comparison function is always C++ (it uses std::string) and therefore cannot be output to the same file as the C language outputs.
 Presence of the `comparefile` attribute enables the compare output.

-- `printfile` : Optional attribute used to specify a c++ module that implements functions to text print and text read the contents of a structure.
-String handling is provided by Qt's QString (which is why this is a c++ module separate from the other output files).
+- `printfile` : Optional attribute used to specify a file that implements functions to text print and text read the contents of a structure.
+The comparison function is always C++ (it uses std::string) and therefore cannot be output to the same file as the C language outputs.
 Presence of the `printfile` attribute enables the output.

-- `mapfile` : Optional attribute used to specify a c++ module that implements functions to encode and decode the contents of a structure to a key:value map.
-Map handling is provided by Qt's QMap class.
+- `mapfile` : Optional attribute used to specify a file that implements functions to encode and decode the contents of a structure to a key:value map.
+The map functions are always C++ (Map handling is provided by Qt's QMap class) and therefore cannot be output to the same file as the C language outputs.
 Presence of the `mapfile` attribute enables the output.

+- `compare` : If this attribute is set to `true` comparison code will be output.
+Using this attribute instead of `comparefile` generates the output using the default comparison file.
+You can set this attribute to `false` to override globally enabled compare outputs.

+- `print` : If this attribute is set to `true` text print and text read code will be output.
+Using this attribute instead of `printfile` generates the output using the default print file.
+You can set this attribute to `false` to override globally enabled print outputs.

+- `map` : If this attribute is set to `true` key:value mapping code will be output.
+Using this attribute instead of `mapfile` generates the output using the default map file.
+You can set this attribute to `false` to override globally enabled map outputs.

 - `redefine` : It is possible to create multiple encodings for an existing structure definition by using the redefine attribute to reference a previously defined structure.
-When doing this the structure itself will not be declared, but the encoding and decoding functions will.
 This requires that the encoding rules must have fields with the same names and in-memory types as the referenced structure.
+In C++ class inheritance is used, with the new class only defining the new encode(), decode(), and length() functions.
+In C the structure itself will not be declared, but the encoding and decoding functions will.

-- `comment` : The comment for the structure will be placed at the top of the header file (or the top of the appended text if the file is used more than once).
+- `comment` : The comment for the structure will be placed at the top of the structure or class definition.

 - `limitOnEncode` : Set this attribute to "true" to enable encoding range limits for Data subtags.

 ### Structure : Data subtags

 The Structure tag supports Data subtags.
-Each data tag represents one line in the structure definition.
+Each data tag represents one property of the structure or class.
 The data tags are explained in more detail in the section on packets.

 ### Structure : Code subtags

 The Structure tag supports Code subtags.
 Each code tag represents verbatim code that is inserted in either the encode or decode function.
-In most cases the code tags are not needed, but they can be useful in some cases.
+In most cases the code tags are not needed, but they can be useful in some cases to express behaviors that cannot be defined using ProtoGen's normal encoding rules.

 Code subtag attributes:

-- `encode` : A verbatim code snippet that is inserted in the encode function.
+- `encode` : A verbatim code snippet that is inserted in the encode function for C language outputs.
-- `decode` : A verbatim code snippet that is inserted in the decode function.
+- `decode` : A verbatim code snippet that is inserted in the decode function for C language outputs.
+- `encode_cpp` : A verbatim code snippet that is inserted in the encode function for C++ language outputs.
+- `decode_cpp` : A verbatim code snippet that is inserted in the decode function for C++ language outputs.
 - `comment` : A one line comment above the code snippet.
 - `include` : The name of a file to #include in the source code of the function that contains the structure encoding/decoding functions.
 This is useful to support calling external functions from the Code subtag.